 an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

 an ability to integrate management systems using appropriate analytical, computational and experimental practices into a series of different technological environments.

 The Arch (previously known as the Summer Arch) requires rising juniors to remain on campus the summer between their sophomore and junior years to immerse themselves in academics and experiential activities.
 The students then use either the fall or spring semester of their junior year as an “away” semester.
 Students are advised to contact the Center for Career and Professional Development, CCPD, for additional information and help.

-In 2017, Rensselaer will launched the first of two pilots of the Arch program.
+In 2017, Rensselaer launched the first of two pilots of the Arch program.
 Rising juniors (members of the Class of 2019) from the School of Engineering and the Lally School of Management had the opportunity to stay on campus and participate in the Arch program.
-In 2018, Rensselaer will launch the second pilot, and rising juniors (members of the Class of 2020), enrolled in all schools, will have the opportunity to participate in the Arch program.
-The ultimate launch will take place in 2019 and will include all members of the Class of 2021.
+In 2018, the second pilot was launched, and rising juniors (members of the Class of 2020), enrolled in all schools, had the opportunity to participate in the Arch program.
+The ultimate launch will take place in summer 2019 and will include all members of the Class of 2021.